-- Choose a convenient, accessible location on or near the collector for mounting that provides the best visual advantage. - Plug the pressure ports on the back of the gauge using two, 1/8-in NPT pipe plugs supplied.
-Install two, 1/8-in NPT male adapters supplied with the gauge into the high- and low-pressure ports on the side of the gauges.

-- 3. Attach the mounting bracket using three, $\#6-32 \times 1/4-$ in screws supplied. - Mount the gauge and bracket assembly to the supporting structure using two, self-drilling screws. - 5.
-Thirty-five feet of plastic tubing is supplied and must be cut in two sections.
-Connect one section of tubing from the gauge's high-pressure port to the pressure fitting located in the dirty-air plenum.
-Connect remaining tubing from the gauge's low-pressure port to the fitting in the clean-air plenum.
-Additional tubing can be ordered from your representative. - Zero and maintain the gauge as directed in the manufacturer's Operating and Maintenance Instructions provided.
+- 4. Mount the pressure tap hardware on the clean-air plenum panel and the dirty-air plenum. - 5.
+Plug the pressure ports on the back of the gauge using two, 1/8-in NPT pipe plugs supplied.
+Install two, 1/8-in NPT male adapters supplied with the gauge into the high- and low-pressure ports on the side of the gauge. - Attach the mounting bracket using three, #6-32 x 1/4in screws supplied. - Mount the gauge and bracket assembly to the supporting structure using two, self-drilling screws. - 8.
+Thirty-five feet of plastic tubing is supplied and must be cut in two sections for vacuum pressure systems.
+Connect one section of tubing from the gauge's highpressure port to the pressure fitting located in the dirty-air plenum.
+Connect remaining tubing from the gauge's low-pressure port to the fitting in the cleanair plenum.
+Additional tubing can be ordered from your representative. - Carefully remove the cloth protecting the filters.
+Close access doors and tighten securely by hand. - Zero and maintain the gauge as directed in the manufacturer's Operating and Maintenance Instructions provided.